About Dr Raffi Qasabian

 Vascular and Endovascular Surgeon

-Dr Raffi Qasabian is a vascular and endovascular surgeon with clinical appointments at Royal Prince Alfred Hospital, Mater Hospital, Strathfield Private Hospital and Macquarie University Private Hospital.
+Dr Raffi Qasabian is a vascular and endovascular surgeon with clinical appointments at Royal Prince Alfred Hospital, Mater Hospital (RPA) Sydney, Strathfield Private Hospital, Sydney and Macquarie University Private Hospital, Sydney.

 He also has a clinical appointment at Tamworth Hospital, which he attends once a month, providing general vascular and dialysis access services to rural NSW.
 He has been attending teaching hospitals in Armenia, where he is providing charity services to further the field of vascular surgery in that country.